 Technique 9: Learn to analyse really well.

-Analyses play a central role in academic writing.
-An analysis is the mental or actual decomposition of an object of investigation into its individual components which are then carefully considered.
+Analysis plays a central role in academic writing.
+An analysis is the decomposition of an object of investigation into its individual components which are then carefully considered.
 Their relationships with each other are also examined.
 The result of an analysis can give you an exact overview of the object under investigation.

 You have also done thousands of analyses in your everyday life.
 However, in most academic writing, they must be done much more carefully and according to certain rules.
 They also must be documented.
 Learn the procedures of analysis.

 Technique 10: Setting and planning goals is part of academic writing.

 A goal is a definite planned state.
 The more clearly this state is defined, the greater the chances of success and the less effort is required to reach this state.
 Typical goals in academic writing are for example overviews of suitable methods or findings or a model.